 Q5.
 Am I guaranteed to get a spot when I sign up?

 Because we have limited capacity, we will review each application to ensure a high quality of participants.
-You will receive a confirmation within one week after signing up.
+You will receive a confirmation within two weeks after signing up.
 Of course we will do our best to include everyone that is interested to participate.